CARC 285 Active

 Cause Frequency

-Incomplete or missing appeal documentation The appeal lacked required supporting materials such as medical records, clinical notes, letters of medical necessity, or specific forms required by the payer Most Common
+Incomplete appeal documentation The appeal was submitted without all required supporting documentation such as medical records, test results, or clinical justification Common

 How to Resolve